ibidem/mjolnir-cfs/+Docs/-04-Loading-Configuration-Files.md

 configuration files as static.
 A "timer" value will not update for example; but you can always use a closure within the configuration for those cases.*

+If you wish to cache the resolved configuration file between requests you can add a `@cfs` key to the configuration file which will be read by the system post merge and settings parsed.
+By passing cachable the system will be instructed to persist the configuration values between requests.
+The values must be serializable for the values to be persisted so if your configuration has functions defined avoid making the configuration cachable.

+Example configuration using `@cfs`,

+	<?php return array
+		(
+			'@cfs' => array
+				(
+					'cachable' => true,
+				),

+			'example' => 12,

+		); #config

+Accessing the configuration will return `[ 'example' => 12 ]` in this case.

+If you need the `@cfs` key, simply write it as `\@cfs`.

 Please **DO NOT** store security keys, passwords and other sensitive information in configuration files located in your source repositories.
 Not only is it a security liability, but it is also a pain for any development outside your